DISCOGRAPHY

 Producer/Engineer/Mixer/Musician

 In 1989 he co-founded Zippah Studio in Boston.
-After selling his share of Zippah in 2004, he built and opened Verdant Studio, an "open concept" retreat-style studio with artist lodging in rural Vermont which he now uses as a home base.
+In 2004, he built and opened Verdant Studio, an "open room" retreat-style studio with artist lodging in rural Vermont which he operated until late 2020, when he returned to Boston to concentrate on mixing and mastering at Jade Cow Music Post Production Services.
+As of early 2025, he moved the studio to southern Rhode Island, where he is now based.